panda3d/panda3d-docs/programming/text/onscreenimage.rst

 =============

 Just like :ref:`onscreentext`, you can use OnscreenImage as a quick way to put an image onscreen.
 Use an OnscreenImage whenever you want a quick way to display an ordinary image without a lot of fancy requirements.

 .. code-block:: python

-    from direct.gui.OnscreenImage import OnscreenImage
-    imageObject = OnscreenImage(image = 'myImage.jpg', pos = (-0.5, 0, 0.02))
+   from direct.gui.OnscreenImage import OnscreenImage imageObject = OnscreenImage(image='myImage.jpg', pos=(-0.5, 0, 0.02))

 If you want, you can change the image into another one using setImage():

 .. code-block:: python

    imageObject.setImage('myImage2.jpg')

 When you want to take the image away, use:

 .. code-block:: python

    imageObject.destroy()

 The following keyword parameters may be specified to the constructor: